MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub-data-owners.md

 > [!NOTE]
 > * The full Purview hub report and its associated dataset are generated in your *My Workspace* the first time you open the Purview hub.
 > * The first time you open the Purview hub, it may take a few moments for the report and dataset to be generated.
-> * You can create new reports based on the dataset, and you can also edit the report and/or dataset directly.
-However, periodically the report and dataset are automatically regenerated, and any changes you have made will be lost.
+> * You can create new reports based on the semantic model, and you can also edit the report and/or semantic model directly.
+However, periodically the report and semantic model are automatically regenerated, and any changes you have made will be lost.

 ## Access Purview capabilities